tcheukueppoo/maat/docs/maat.md

 `Maat` is a multi-paradigm general purpose programming language that empowers programmers to easily build fast and scalable applications.

-Key features of the Maat programming language:
+Key features of the Maat programming language include:

 * Functional Programing
 * Object Oriented Programming